i-shah/hts-db/README.md

 ### Python source: Place the python source files in your PYTHONPATH.

 # Loading MongoDB data
-MongoDB data have been provided under the data/mongodump directory and must be restored using the (mongorestore)[https://docs.mongodb.com/manual/reference/program/mongorestore/] tool (installed as part of the mongodb package).
-The following unix command loads the contents of the data/mongodump directory into the htsdb database (by user= user with password = passwd):-
+The data required for this analysis is available as a mongodump file and it must be downloaded via [ftp://newftp.epa.gov/comptox/Staff/ishah/htsdb_v1.tbz2](ftp).
+Untar this file using the following commmand (will need bunzip2 decompression).
+Use the (mongorestore)[https://docs.mongodb.com/manual/reference/program/mongorestore/] tool (installed as part of the mongodb package) to recreate the htsdb database (by user= user with password = passwd):-

 ```
 unix> mongorestore -u user -p passwd -d htsdb --gzip mongodump